10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Building Habits That Protect Your Money Every Time

-The mistakes in this guide share a common thread: they happen when transfers are made quickly, without comparison, and without applying the knowledge available.
+The mistakes in this guide share a common thread: they happen when transfers are made quickly, without comparison, and without applying the knowledge that is available.

 These habits take minutes.
 The money they protect represents hours of your work.